Georgian Labour Party: Decline

+In the 2020 parliamentary elections, the Labor Party received 1% and passed the electoral threshold, which was lowered to exactly 1% as a result of the 2019 Georgian protests.
+The party's leader, Shalva Natelashvili, was elected to parliament, but refused to enter it, joining other opposition parties in the allegations that the elections were rigged.
+On February 15, 2022, the parliament terminated Shalva Natelashvili's parliamentary mandate.

 Political platform

 The Labor Party has been described as social democratic and left-wing populist.
 In 1990s and early 2000s, the party built its campaigns on representing the "ordinary voter".
 It heavily drew on the protest vote and emphasized the social justice in its rhetoric.
 Its electoral programme from this period prioritized fighting "wild capitalism", "dictatorship of transnational companies", and "oligarchic and clan control over the economy".
 Instead, the party supported state control over the economy and the state monopoly over the oil industry.
 It particularly emphasized the state involvement in mining.
 The party campaigned for abolishing the land tax for peasants and farmers.
 In foreign policy, the party supported Georgia to be a neutral country.
-The party promised free healthcare, education and social services, as well as nationalization of strategically important facilities, calling for reversing their privatization of 1990s.
+The party promised free healthcare, education and social services, as well as nationalization of strategically important facilities, calling for reversing their privatization in the 1990s.
 In its 2004 election programme it also supported bicameralism and the removal of immunity from the MPs, as well as reducing the presidential powers.
 To stimulate the demographic growth, the party argued for establishing the "family's survival fund" to assist young families.
 It called for the membership into the European Union and NATO, as well as visa free regime both with Russia and the European Union, with Natelashvili expressing support for "many-sided foreign policy" and having "partnership relations" with Russia.
 By 2010, however, the Labor Party has been described as being "fairly ambivalent on the issue of Russian/Western orientation" and it again proposed military neutrality after the 2008 Russo-Georgian War, presenting it as a genuine independence from both Moscow and Washington.
 Later the Labor Party again shifted to Euro-Atlanticism.